Cooper's Ferry site: Archaeology

 Initial excavation at the site was conducted by B. Robert Butler in 1961, 1962, and later in 1964.
 Stemmed projectile points were recovered in a stratified context; no chronometric dating occurred.
-In 1997 Loren G. Davis conducted a text excavation finding four stemmed points, in the same horizontal position, and 9 other lithic tools (one large uniface, three blades, two lithic cores, two modified flake tools, and a hammerstone).
+In 1997 Loren G. Davis conducted a test excavation finding four stemmed points, in the same horizontal position, and 9 other lithic tools (one large uniface, three blades, two lithic cores, two modified flake tools, and a hammerstone).
 The points were typical of those found in the Columbia Plateau and radiocarbon dated to 11,370 ± 40 years Before Present.
 A bone containing a butchering cut mark was also found.
 Radiocarbon dating of the full excavation produced dates which ranged from Pleistocene to early Holocene ages as the excavation deepened.